ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 This represents the distribution in space of the response variable, once you accounted for the covariates included in the model.
 Think of it as the "real distribution" of the response variable in space, according to the model (obviously this is only as good as the model we have and will suffer if the estimation are poor, we have missing data or we failed to include an important covariate in our model).

-First we select the marginal posterior distributions of the spatial random effect for each area using the `Nareas` index
+First we select the marginal posterior distributions of the spatial random effect for each area using the `Nareas` index:

 ```R
 # Calculating the number of areas
 Nareas <- length(Lattice_Data[,1])
 marg.zones <- Mod_Lattice$marginals.random$ZONE_CODE[1:Nareas]
 ```

-Then we use `lapply()` to calculate the value of the posterior mean of the spatial random effect (zeta) from the marginal distributions for each #area (we exponentiate the distibutions to convert them into real numbers, as the output of the model is expressed in the linear #predictor scale of the model which was a log scale)
+Then we use `lapply()` to calculate the value of the posterior mean of the spatial random effect (zeta) from the marginal distributions for each #area (we exponentiate the distibutions to convert them into real numbers, as the output of the model is expressed in the linear predictor scale of the model which was a log scale).

 ```R
 zeta <- lapply(marg.zones,function(x) inla.emarginal(exp,x))